Prisha38/Prisha38/README.md

 ### 🌷 About Me

-🌸 12th-Grade Student (CBSE) — Maths & Computer Science Stream
+🌸 a first year student in IT department at St.Joseph's College of Engineering.
-💻 Love writing clean, logical, creative code
+💻 Love writing clean, logical, creative code.
 🧠 Exploring the world of **C, Python, and MySQL**
 🎨 Aesthetic mindset + analytical brain = my coding flow
 ☁️ Calm tech dreamer who codes with colors